Location

 Washington, D.C.
 20001

-In addition to his years on the CIA History Staff, Mr. Keeley served earlier in his career as a Staff Historian in NSA’s Center for Cryptologic History.
-He holds a Master of Arts degree in Ancient Near Eastern Studies from Brigham Young University.
-He has taught graduate Intelligence courses at American University and currently teaches at Johns Hopkins University.
+In addition to his years on the CIA History Staff, Keeley served earlier in his career as a Staff Historian in NSA’s Center for Cryptologic History.
+He holds an MA in Ancient Near Eastern Studies from Brigham Young University.
+He previously taught graduate Intelligence courses at American University.

 Audience Menu